America uses a disproportionate share of

 raising their sales margins (this is 'inflation').

-they would
+they are

 still be a safe bet.
-In a deep
+In a

 recession consumer spending slows right down.
 Domestic loans are